thegetty/terracottas/source/views/discussion/discussion-a.md

 shoulders, possibly continuing to follow the guide of the internal support.
-The legs, which were propped against the front face of the *klismos,* must also have been modeled by hand and, despite the fact that they were to be covered by drapery, they were modeled as far up as the thighs.
+The legs, which were propped against the front face of the *klismos,* must also have been modeled by hand and, despite the fact that they were to be covered by drapery, were modeled as far up as the thighs.
 This manner of working made it possible to achieve a more consistent treatment of movement and a more organic relationship between the figure and the drapery, which was shaped over the structure of the